Learn more about the limited time waiver for the Public Service Loan Forgiveness (PSLF) program.

 Log into your MyVSAC account or create an account.

-Starting October 1, 2021
+Starting October 1, 2023

-Submit the 2022–2023 Unified Scholarship Application (USA) online.
+• Submit the Unified Scholarship Application (USA) online.

-Begin submitting all required documents (transcripts, essays, recommendation letters, etc.).
+• Begin submitting all required documents (transcripts, essays, recommendation letters, etc.).

-View the status of your scholarship applications online through MyVSAC.
+• View the status of your scholarship applications online through MyVSAC

-On or before February 11, 2022: Submission/postmark deadline!
+On or before March 1, 2024: Submission/postmark deadline!

 All required documents (transcripts, essays, recommendation letters, etc.) must be submitted or postmarked on or before this date.
+If applying for a forgivable loan, you are encouraged to apply by the deadline; however, applications will be accepted after the deadline provided funding is available.

-Before May 1, 2022:
+Before May 1, 2024:

-Before June 1, 2022:
+Before June 1, 2024:

 Through MyVSAC, colleges/universities can view the scholarships awarded to students.